DecentralizedDerivatives/MineableOracle/InDepthOverview.md

         }
     }
 ```
-2. Other users who want the same API data, they an pay or ‘tip’ this data series so miners are further incentivized to mine it.
+2. Other users who want the same API data, they pay or ‘tip’ this data series so miners are further incentivized to mine it.
 If the API has already been requested, the <b>requestData</b> function will automatically add to the previously submitted query to create a pool and help push the query up the queue.

 3. Every 10 minutes, the Oracle provides a new challenge along with the data series for miners to mine.